Student Advisory Committee for Public Safety

 Meeting Notes

-In a commitment to transparency, Committee Members approve monthly meeting notes to post online.
-Each month’s notes can be found below:
+In a commitment to transparency, Committee Members approve meeting notes to post online.
+Each meeting’s notes can be found below: